Amicus Brief Urges Supreme Court To Limit Nationwide Class ActionsNovember 4, 2020

 The plaintiff in IQVIA v.
 Mussat filed a putative class action in an Illinois federal district court on behalf of herself and everyone else in the United States who allegedly received certain unsolicited faxes from IQVIA, Inc. in violation of the federal Telephone Consumer Protection Act.
 Based on Bristol-Myers, the district court dismissed the suit for lack of personal jurisdiction.
 A Seventh Circuit panel (which included now Justice Amy Coney Barrett) reversed, holding that the specific jurisdiction principles applied in Bristol-Myers do not apply to nonresident class members in a federal class action.
 IQVIA has filed a petition for writ of certiorari urging the Supreme Court to address this issue.

-ALF’s Amicus Brief: On November 4, 2020, I filed on behalf of the Atlantic Legal Foundation an amicus brief urging the Court to grant review.
-ALF’s amicus brief argues that review should be granted (i) to secure uniformity of decision among federal courts concerning the effect of Bristol-Myers on federal class actions; (ii) to deter class-action forum shopping that has resulted from the Bristol-Myers decision; and (iii) to restore interstate federalism, the constitutional doctrine that each state is a coequal of all other states.
+ALF’s Amicus Brief: On November 4, 2020, the Atlantic Legal Foundation an amicus brief urging the Court to grant review.
+ALF’s amicus brief, authored by Lawrence S. Ebner, argues that review should be granted (i) to secure uniformity of decision among federal courts concerning the effect of Bristol-Myers on federal class actions; (ii) to deter class-action forum shopping that has resulted from the Bristol-Myers decision; and (iii) to restore interstate federalism, the constitutional doctrine that each state is a coequal of all other states.

-The petition for a writ of certiorari is pending before the Court.
+Update: The petition for a writ of certiorari was denied on January 11, 2021.

 * * *